RedisLabs/redislabs-docs/content/rv/faqs/_index.md

 - Source IP/Subnet ACL
 - Security Group ACL

-If you are using Redis Cloud Pro on your own AWS infrastructure and deploying it on the same VPC as your application servers, we use a special set of AWS security permissions to limit access to only the instances required for running the RCP clusters.
+If you are using Redis Cloud Pro on your own AWS infrastructure and deploying it on the same VPC as your application servers, we use a special set of AWS security permissions to limit access to only the instances required for running the Redis Cloud Pro clusters.
 When deploying Redis Cloud Pro on a different VPC from your application servers or under a different AWS account of yours, all the operational aspects of managing Redis Cloud Pro are completely isolated from your application.
 {{% /expand%}}

 <!-- Also in RC -->